DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

      ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCyisn1Le0o491/Rw/99W1zuySWmR3iqMeAYG8XwQ5My6wt9zFHdADQwmw3atd5EgpZjlp/DZb7zk4wBgRhVaqLwEFfcmlqoTSdS4CG3oLuM8JJNYdKnD4asngWi98q7/+jwR78HmOZ36VK7+qWKb8l3cecMRsjlDJQF+MRYWknslMRoJgf9O42JG6GcNZ4RtMfq1FZZ8Qy73oKKIydUynSMBtQnPa38g+u/ypxtzv4wsVQL16LWA5UW2XylR9qK3VurZA6wrqfSY9jX1nO8pxaZOnVyPDIgW7EhUgdt95MuL0RWLYCqaHfOeeKDhPwcC3tLyZysZ7dKu2tLbUQJ3kF root@s03-db-1
     ```

-7. From the SSH session on s03-db-1, use the vi editor to open the file named **/root/.ssh/authorized\_keys**, paste the RSA SSH key you generated on s03-db-0 to a new line at the end of the file, save your changes, and close the file (by pressing the **Escape** key, typing `:wq!`, and pressing the **Enter** key):
+7. From the SSH session on s03-db-1, use the vi editor to open the file named **/root/.ssh/authorized\_keys**, paste the RSA SSH key you generated on s03-db-0 to a new line at the end of the file, save your changes, and close the file (by pressing the **Escape** key, typing `:wq!`, and pressing the **Enter** key).

     ```
      s03-db-1:~ # vi /root/.ssh/authorized_keys
     ```

-8. From the SSH session on s03-db-0, use the vi editor to open the file named **/root/.ssh/authorized\_keys**, paste the RSA key you generated on s03-db-1 to a new line at the end of the file, save your changes, and close the file (by pressing the **Escape** key, typing `:wq!`, and pressing the **Enter** key):
+8. From the SSH session on s03-db-0, use the vi editor to open the file named **/root/.ssh/authorized\_keys**, paste the RSA key you generated on s03-db-1 to a new line at the end of the file, save your changes, and close the file (by pressing the **Escape** key, typing `:wq!`, and pressing the **Enter** key).

     ```
      s03-db-0:~ # vi /root/.ssh/authorized_keys
     ```

 9. From the SSH session on s03-db-0, edit **/etc/ssh/sshd\_config** file:

     ```
      s03-db-0:~ # vi /etc/ssh/sshd_config
     ```

 10. In the **/etc/ssh/sshd\_config** file, locate the **PermitRootLogin** and **AuthorizedKeysFile** entries, and configure them as follows (remove the leading **#** character, if present):

     ```
      PermitRootLogin yes